mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/JSNotes/DOM_Notes.md

 ```

+<blockquote>Important to note the plural use of 'Elements' word in the method.
+This mean the method is returning <strong>ALL</strong> instances of the parameter in array form.</blockquote>

 <br>
 <blockquote>Its important to remember that all content is represented as objects.
 These objects have properties and methods that we can interact with using <em>Dot Notation</em>.</blockquote>